Refugees in the United States and the Politics of Crisis

 While the security measures have been increased substantially in the past sixteen years, it is another question whether or not such enhanced security is even necessary.
 The current conception of refugees as security threats is particularly directed at refugees coming from Muslim-majority countries,1 with the stereotypes of Muslim men as terrorists part of a broader fearmongering about Arab and Middle Eastern masculinity being inherently dangerous.
 When not treated as terrorists, Muslim men are assumed to be rapists that pose a threat to native-born women (Rettberg and Gajjala 2016), an assumption that is connected to a larger moral crusade that has justified US and Western intervention in the Middle East in the interests of saving Muslim women from Muslim men (Abu-Lughod 2013).
 These assumptions are not born out by evidence, as research consistently shows that immigrants to the United States generally are less likely to commit crimes than US native-borns (Chavez and Griffiths 2009; Martinez and Lee 2000; Rumbaut et al. 2006), and the claims that Muslim immigrant men present an acute sexual danger to non-Muslim women has not been supported by data (Dagistanli and Grewal 2012).

+There are too many refugees; we do not have the resources to support them.
 Resource allocation is always a contentious debate, and when it comes to resources that might go to noncitizens it is usually followed up with the phrase “we need to help our own people.”
 Embedded in this concern are two issues; how much resources refugees might require, and their worthiness to receive those resources (or any resources at all).

 When considering whether the current number of refugees entering the United States is a problem of crisis proportions, it is worth comparing those numbers to other countries.
 The United States has long been the top resettlement country in the world; in most years about half of all refugees resettled come to the United States.
 But less than 1 percent of the world’s refugees are resettled, so those that are resettled are already a very small proportion of the total population.
 Hosting countries, those that have refugees enter their country usually as a country of first asylum, crossing over directly from the country from which they are fleeing, bear a much larger burden than resettlement countries. (p.
 167)